Blog

 Micro-gyms have more in common with coworking spaces than just the business model.
 Both coworking spaces and micro-gyms:

-• Are centered around the community: a major reason why personal trainers and gym goers look for alternatives to big gyms is they are looking for a community feel.
+• Are centered around community: a major reason why personal trainers and gym goers look for alternatives to big gyms is they are looking for a community feel.

 • Empower entrepreneurs to start their own businesses: coworking spaces have long been giving freelancers and start-ups a place to begin their own businesses.
-Micro-gyms enable personal trainers to start their own businesses too.
+Micro-gyms enable personal trainers to start their own businesses, too.

 • Are beneficial for networking: having so many fitness professionals in one space creates an opportunity for individuals to learn from others in the industry.